 36 credit hours are required for the master's in ICT, including 15 hours of core courses.
-Students are expected to complete twelve hours of required course work (600, 610, 650, 661 or other qualifying data science class) within the first 18 hours of their program of study with the exception of ICT 596 Practicum (to be taken after completion of 18 hours).
+Students are expected to complete twelve hours of required course work (600, 610, 650, 661 or other qualifying data science class) within the first 18 hours of their program of study with the exception of ICT 696 Practicum (to be taken after completion of 18 hours).
 Once the student has entered the final semester of course work, they will begin work on the Exit Requirement.

 Students pursuing the ICT master's will submit a research proposal in the form of a written paper and visual presentation as their Exit Requirement.
 Students will identify an ICT-related problem space, research current options, propose a new solution, and provide reasoning and evidence that supports the new solution.
-The project may be new, or it may be an extension to a project started during a student's internship, as long as the student substantially expands what they did during the internship.
+The project may be new, or it may be an extension to a project started during a student's practicum, as long as the student substantially expands what they did during the practicum.

-To graduate, a student must maintain at least a 3.0 grade average.
+To graduate, a student must maintain at least a 3.0 grade average and have no outstanding Incomplete (I) grades.